mateusmartinsp/mateusmartinsp/README.md

 - 💾 IT Manager in a Online College in Brazil
 - 🚀 Student in a Full-Stack Web Development Bootcamp with <a href="https://www.driven.com.br">Driven Education</a>
-- 📖 I'm currently learning Docker and AWS
+- 📖 I'm currently learning POO.
 - 🧙‍♂️ I'm curious about technology, music and i love reading

 ## 🛠️ Skills & Tools